evandeilton/arxivsearcher/README.md

 ### Jupyter Notebook / Python API

-Import the `run_arxiv_search` function into your Python script or Jupyter notebook to integrate ArxivDownloader's functionality seamlessly.
+Import the `run_arxiv_search` function into your Python script or Jupyter notebook to integrate ArxivSearcher's functionality seamlessly.

 ## Functionality